 Summary: Act 1: Prologue

-The Chorus—a single character, whose speeches open each of the play’s five acts—steps forward and announces that we are about to watch a story that will include huge fields, grand battles, and fighting kings.
-The Chorus notes, however, that we will have to use our imaginations to make the story come to life: we must imagine that the small wooden stage is actually the fields of France and that the few actors who will appear on the stage are actually the huge armies that fight to the death in those fields.
+In the Prologue, the Chorus—a single character, whose speeches open each of the play’s five acts—steps forward and announces that we are about to watch a story that will include huge fields, grand battles, and fighting kings.
+The Chorus notes, however, that we will have to use our imaginations to make the story come to life: we must imagine that the small wooden stage is in fact the fields of France and that the few actors who will appear on the stage constitute the huge armies that fight to the death in those fields.

 Read a translation of Act 1: Prologue.